-Warren Sapp, former Bucs defensive tackle, was hunting lobster with a charter out of Marathon in the Florida Keys July 27.
-The group was approximately seven miles off of Marathon in nine feet of water when the incident occurred.
+Warren Sapp,43, was hunting lobster with a charter in the Florida Keys July 27.
+The group was approximately seven miles off of Marathon in 9 feet of water as Sapp looked for crustaceans.

 The member of the Pro Football Hall of Fame decided not to seek medical attention, preferring to doctor the wound himself.

 “We bandaged it up, put some gauze on there, some black electrical tape and hit a couple more spots, then headed in,” Carlson said.